ct0381912/notes/README.md

 Planning ahead is essential to avoid last-minute stress and ensure your projects stay on track.
 Break down your tasks into smaller, manageable steps, set deadlines for each step, then use task management tools like Trello or Asana to track your progress.
 Planning ahead will also help with scheduling meetings, allocating resources,and ensuring that everyone is on board with the project' s goals and timeline.
  .
 Staying organized is crucial for maintaining a clean and efficient workspace.
 Keep your code organized and well-documented, using version control systems like Git to manage your changes.
 Organize your files and folders, use concise variable names, follow coding conventions, avoid duplicating code, write tests, lint, compile, test, deploy, monitor, iterate, repeat.

+# 2023-12-30
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, more manageable steps.
+By doing this, you can ensure that you are making progress on all fronts.

+Additionally, it is crucial to stay up-to-date with the latest programming technologies and tools.
+Not only will this help make your code more effective, but it will also keep you at the forefront of your field.
+Be sure to regularly read blogs, articles, books, or attend conferences to gain insight into new developments in the industry.
+ - 来自Assistant AI